New Patients (202) 851-7554

 Is having a tooth extraction better than getting a root canal?

-Any dentist will say that saving as much of your natural tooth as possible is the best option.
+Any dentist will say saving as much of your natural tooth as possible is the best option.
 A natural tooth offers better function and protection.
-Your dentist will only consider a tooth extraction if there are no other options to save your tooth, and in the case of wisdom teeth.
+Your dentist will only consider a tooth extraction if there are no other options to save your tooth, especially wisdom teeth.

 Is a tooth extraction painful?

-The tooth extraction procedure is quick and relatively painless with the use of local anesthesia.
+The tooth extraction procedure is quick and relatively painless, using local anesthesia.
 You will not feel pain during the procedure.
 Once we extract your tooth, your tooth pain will go away.
-Some patients will experience some swelling and discomfort for a couple of hours after the procedure.
+Some patients experience swelling and discomfort for a few hours after the procedure.
 Over-the-counter pain medication will help manage the pain.

 How long does it take to remove a tooth?

 Your dentist can extract a single tooth in one visit.
-If you need multiple teeth extracted as part of a larger treatment plan, we may partner with a local oral surgeon.
+We may partner with a local oral surgeon if you need multiple teeth extracted as part of a larger treatment plan.
 Tooth extractions are not time-consuming.
 We do our best to get you in and out so that you can get back to your life in a timely manner.

 Can I brush my teeth after a tooth extraction?

 You can brush your teeth after a tooth extraction, but be cautious.
 Avoid the extraction area for the first 24 hours to allow clot formation and healing.
-Gently brush your other teeth and be careful not to dislodge the clot.
-After 24 hours, you can clean the extraction site gently using a soft-bristled toothbrush.
+Gently brush your other teeth, being careful not to dislodge the clot.
+After 24 hours, gently clean the extraction site using a soft-bristled toothbrush.
 Follow your dentist’s post-extraction care guidance for optimal healing.

 What foods can I eat after tooth extraction?

 After tooth extraction, it is best to eat soft and nutritious foods.
-You should eat foods like applesauce, mashed potatoes, oatmeal, yogurt, and scrambled eggs.
-Avoid foods that may stick to your teeth or requires a lot of chewing.
+These include applesauce, mashed potatoes, oatmeal, yogurt, and scrambled eggs.
+Avoid foods that may stick to your teeth or require a lot of chewing.
 Additionally, drinking lots of water can help keep your mouth clean.
-Lastly, make sure any food you do eat is at room temperature.
+Lastly, make sure any food you eat is at room temperature.
 Eating hot foods can disrupt your healing process.

 Schedule a Visit Today

-If you would like to explore your treatment options, you can visit DC Precision Dentistry.
-To schedule an appointment, call (202) 851-7554 or request an appointment online.
+If you would like to explore your treatment options, visit DC Precision Dentistry.
+To schedule an appointment, call (202) 851-7554 or request one online.